 By the time Spanish colonizers arrived in 1521 in the archipelago they would name the Philippines, my ancestors had already been wearing and trading gold for more than five hundred years.
 “Oro” means “gold” in Spanish; unfamiliar with its Swedish meaning (which I later learned means “island of small stones”), “Örö” meant the color and element when I first read its name.

-I learned there is gold in the ocean, suspended, diluted in seawater, 13 billionths of a gram per liter, only a grain per hundred million metric tons, but it is there, an estimated 20 million pounds in total, and so many have tried to mine it since the 1872 discovery, but we can’t, it's still far beyond our capabilities, like an absurd joke, except it's really just nature indifferent, and beautiful, beautiful.
-There and nowhere.
+I learned there is gold in the ocean, suspended, diluted in seawater, 13 billionths of a gram per liter, only a grain per hundred million metric tons, but it is there, an estimated 20 million pounds in total, and many have tried to mine it since the 1872 discovery but this remains beyond human capability.
+There

 We Meet at the Seaside